- What is the issue?

 After saying that Christ was in the form of God, Philippians 2:6 goes on to say that Christ “considered being equal with God, not something to be grasped.”
 Translated that way, the phrase is a powerful argument against the Trinity.
 If Jesus were God, then it would make no sense at all to say that he did not “grasp” at equality with God because no one grasps at equality with himself.
 It only makes sense he is not equal with God to begin with.

 “he asserted himself”

-The Greek word ἡγήσατο (hēgeomato) means to to be in a supervisory capacity, lead, guide; to engage in a intellectual process, think, consider, regard.
-The Greek is in the aorist middle voice indicating past tense and that the he is both the subject and object of the verb “he asserted himself”.
+The Greek word ἡγήσατο (hēgeomato) means to be in a supervisory capacity, lead, guide; to engage in an intellectual process, think, consider, regard.
+The Greek is in the aorist middle voice indicating past tense and that he is both the subject and object of the verb “he asserted himself”.

 “esteemed himself not”

 The Greek word ἐκένωσεν (kenoō) means to empty, deprive; (pass.) to be hollow, emptied, of no value.
 This is conveying the idea of depriving yourself of esteem (in the sense of expecting recognition and being highly valued others).
 This is constant with Isaiah.